wostzone/api-go/docs/mqtt-api.md

 ## Security Schemes

 Where applicable, the Hub supports the API's with [security schemes](https://www.w3.org/TR/wot-thing-description/):
-* BasicSecurityScheme
+* BasicSecurityScheme   (todo)
-* DigestSecurityScheme
+* DigestSecurityScheme  (todo)
-* APIKeySecurityScheme
+* APIKeySecurityScheme  (todo)
-* BearerSecurityScheme
+* BearerSecurityScheme  (todo)
-* PSKSecurityScheme
+* PSKSecurityScheme     (todo)
-* OAuth2SecurityScheme
+* OAuth2SecurityScheme  (todo)

 Clients can connect to the API using one of these schemes.

+Support for identity verification is provided through JWS.
+A Hub that has enabled identity verification requires that all messages are published with a JWS signature using the public key that the Hub provided during provisioning.
+Consumers can verify the authenticity of the sender.

+Last, for messages with sensitive information, a publisher can choose to encrypt the message payload using JWE and the public key of the intended receiver.

+The protocol binding for signing and encryption of messages over MQTT is not specified in the WoT standard.
+WoST applies this extension as optional to allow for backwards compatibility.
+See the Message format section for details.

 ## HUB MQTT API